COMPETITIVE JUNIOR TENNIS PLAYERS, BEST TENNIS ACADEMY, BEST TENNIS COACHES, TENNIS LESSONS AND TENNIS TRAINING IN SINGAPORE

 High quality group tennis lessons can also be found at the ActiveSG Tennis Academy which is helmed by the Academy’s Senior Coach Tan Xu Teng and assisted by TAG’s Tennis Coaches Jeremy Maniago, Bobby Esquivel and Neils Khoe.
 The ActiveSG Tennis Academy has a stable of quality tennis trainers that are mainly locals.

-There are several types of tennis coaches in Singapore, ranging from those from best tennis academies in Singapore to the freelancers and the weekend part-time coaches, or even ball-feeders who act as a tennis trainer or hitting partner with no coaching inputs.
+There are several types of tennis coaches in Singapore, ranging from the best tennis academies in Singapore to the freelancers and the weekend part-time coaches, or even ball-feeders who act as a tennis trainer or hitting partner with no coaching inputs.

 From the list of well accredited coaches, it would be possible to narrow it down to coaches with extensive international competitive experience.
 Such playing record is publicly available at the ITF, ATP and WTA websites.
 For example, Coach X, Coach Bo, Coach Michael, Coach Pratim are all ranked players on the international circuit.
 Coach Rocky Paglalunan has coached Jeson Pratombon to number 9 in the world junior ITF rankings, while Coach Israel Abarquez is the reining Singapore Open Men’s Singles Champion.